MarieGotthardt/id2223-lab1/README.md

 # Wine Quality Prediction

-First Lab Assignment within the course ID2223 *Scalable Machine Learning and Deep Learning*
+First Lab Assignment within the course ID2223 *Scalable Machine Learning and Deep Learning*.

 ## Description of our Pipelines

 In this Lab, we created a severless ML system for predicting the quality of wines and creating new wine samples on a daily basis.
 An overview of the system can be seen in the image below:

 ![System Overview](./images/system_overview.png)

 We use Hopsworks to store two feature groups: *wine-enriched-balanced* which holds the features of the wine quality